-Residential Withdrawal Management services shall be provided in a DHCS or DSS licensed residential facility that is also DMC certified and designated by DHCS as capable of delivering care consistent with ASAM treatment criteria.
+Residential services shall be provided in a DHCS licensed residential facility that is also DMC certified and designated by DHCS or CARF as capable of delivering care consistent with ASAM Level 3.1 treatment criteria.

-Residential Withdrawal Management services shall be authorized.
-Any service provided without authorization shall not be reimbursed.
+Residential services shall be authorized in advance in accordance with section P of this Agreement.
+Any services provided without prior authorization shall not be reimbursed.